Quantcast

 There is an ongoing investigation which will be thorough and transparent to determine the cause of death,” Larocco said.
 “Nassau County takes seriously its obligation to treat every prisoner humanely.

-Officials declined to share additional information about the 42-year-old man, including why he was detained and where he was from.
+Officials declined to share any identifying information about the 42-year-old man, including why he was detained.
 ICE did not immediately respond to a request for comment.

 This marks the first death of an ICE detainee at the county’s jail.